reutermj/blank-to-bazel/rules.md

 **Output format**: Create a new file called `rules.new.md` as part of your summary that incorporates all improvements and discoveries from this conversion.
 This should be a complete, updated version of the rules that can be used for future translations.

 Include in your summary the following:
 1. Bazel Best Practices:
   * Summarize all Bazel best practices discovered during the conversion process.
   * For each best practice, document:
+    - **Explanation**: A clear description of the practice and why it's beneficial
-    - Specific examples with context and explanation
+    - **Example**: Specific implementation showing the best practice in action with context
-    - Applicable situations: when this best practice should be used (based only on actual scenarios encountered during the current conversion)
+    - **Applicable situations**: When this best practice should be used (based only on actual scenarios encountered during the current conversion)
+    - **What to avoid**: Explanation of practices that violate this best practice, with specific examples of what not to do
+    - **Additional things to avoid**: If multiple distinct anti-patterns relate to this best practice, document each separately with explanations and examples
-    - Exceptions: cases where this best practice should be avoided or modified (based only on actual exceptions found during the current conversion)
+    - **Exceptions**: Cases where this best practice should be avoided or modified (based only on actual exceptions found during the current conversion)
+    - **Additional things to avoid**: If multiple distinct exceptions to this best practice, document each separately with explanations and examples
-    - Leave situation and exception sections blank rather than making assumptions or guesses
+  * Leave situation and exception sections blank rather than making assumptions or guesses
   * Update existing best practices with new discoveries that improve their flexibility and applicability across a wider range of cases.
   * Focus on practices that have been validated through actual conversion experience rather than theoretical guidelines.

-2. Bazel Anti-Patterns:
-  * Summarize all Bazel  anti-patterns encountered during the conversion.
-  * For each  anti-patterns, document:
-    - Specific examples explaining why the practice should be avoided
-    - Applicable situations: contexts where this anti-pattern typically occurs (based only on actual instances found during the current conversion)
-    - Exceptions: rare cases where this practice might be acceptable or unavoidable (based only on actual exceptions encountered during the current conversion)
-    - Alternative approaches: recommended best practices to use instead
-    - Leave situation and exception sections blank rather than making assumptions or guesses
-  * Update existing  anti-patterns with new discoveries that expand their scope and improve recognition of potential pitfalls.
-  * Focus on anti-patterns that have been observed in actual conversion work rather than theoretical concerns.

-3. Translation Dictionary:
+2. Translation Dictionary:
   * Create a comprehensive translation dictionary mapping source build concepts to Bazel equivalents.
   * Categorize translations by source build system (e.g., Make, CMake, Autotools).
   * For each translation, document: